If you’ve had COVID-19, with or without symptoms, you may have questions

 How can I get antibody testing?

 UHS can provide antibody testing, a blood test that can be performed in our laboratory.
 The testing available includes nucleocapsid and/or spike antibody testing.

-U-M students, current UHS patients and certain others are eligible.
+U-M students, current UHS patients, and certain others are eligible.
 See Who Can Use UHS? for eligibility.

 What do antibody test results mean?